 I have published a number of articles in the Word Weaver, online E-Zines, Reading as Writers, and the Canadian Authors Association (CAA).
 My short stories include Confessions of a Tooth Fairy in Canadian Tales of the Fantastical (Red Tuque Books), Warwick Market in Canadian Tales of the Heart (Red Tuque Books), and The Dragon, appearing in Word Weaver.
 I received the WCDR’s Neil Crone Scholarship in 2011 and the Len Cullen award in 2016.

-My historical fiction novel, Traitor’s Knot, a romantic tale of adventure set during the English Civil War, is published by Endeavour Press.
+My award winning debut novel, Traitor’s Knot, a romantic tale of adventure set during the English Civil War, is published by Endeavour Media.
 Traitor’s Knot is the first in a series of adventures spanning from the ECW to the Restoration (Road to the Restoration).
 It is available through Amazon.